reed9999/gdelt-demo/README.md

 ## Currently working on...

+1. Driving repetitive tasks with Python3 and boto3 rather than bash and CLI.
+Actually each is better for different things, but Python gives me more intuitive control over looping (I don't really love bash syntax) and supports my broader pedagogical goals.
+See `automation` directory.
 1. I'm continuing to learn Hive QL which also means brushing up on SQL.
 See `queries` directory: Right now, everything up to `demo-010` should work, but `demo-011` fails.
 Its cousin is the `mysql` directory which has some MySQLized versions of setup scripts.

 ## Accomplished so far